We are training practitioners in transformative prevention for conflict resolution in Ukraine

 The need for this training is caused by the ongoing Russian military and informational aggression against Ukraine.

 The School started in 2015.
-During the first year we trained 45 practitioners, during the second year there were 20 students trained.
-Our students are civic activists, civil servants, educators motivated by previous social conflicts experience related to conflict affected areas of Ukraine (42 locations mostly in the east and south of Ukraine including areas of potential conflicts).
+During the first year we trained 45 practitioners, during the second year there were 20 students trained, during the third year there were 32 students trained.
+Our students are civic activists, civil servants, educators motivated by previous social conflicts experience related to conflict affected areas of Ukraine (48 locations mostly in the east and south of Ukraine including areas of potential conflicts).

 The project started within the Ukrainian Peacebuilding School coalition framework.